Natalia Lafourcade: 2019–2021: Un Canto por México

-In Lafourcade's words, the album "tastes like mole" and contains melodies from past albums as new versions, such is the case of "Hasta la raíz" in the style of Son Jarocho in the company of Los Cojolites and Los Auténticos Decadentes, other songs included are "Mexicana hermosa" in a mariachi version with Carlos Rivera, "Un derecho de nacimiento", "Ya no vivo por vivir", "Nunca es suficiente", "Lo que construimos", "Mi tierra veracruzana", "Cucurrucucú paloma", among others.
+In Lafourcade's words, the album "tastes like mole" and contains melodies from past albums as new versions, such as "Hasta la raíz" in the style of Son Jarocho in the company of Los Cojolites and Los Auténticos Decadentes.
+Other songs included are "Mexicana hermosa" in a mariachi version with Carlos Rivera, "Un derecho de nacimiento", "Ya no vivo por vivir", "Nunca es suficiente", "Lo que construimos", "Mi tierra veracruzana", and "Cucurrucucú paloma", among others.
 The video clip for the single "Mi religión" was released on 7 May 2020, and was recorded on the streets of Guanajuato and San Miguel de Allende.
 The song focuses on Lafourcade's love of music.

 On 28 May 2021, Lafourcade officially released the second part of what turned out to be a two-part series, Un canto por México, vol. 2.
 The profits were also donated towards the reconstruction of the cultural center of Veracruz.

-2022–present: De todas las flores
+2022–2024: De Todas las Flores and Live at Carnegie Hall

 After traveling to Hacienda San Lorenzo in Parras, Coahuila (the oldest winery in Mexico), Lafourcade was inspired to collaborate with poet Citlali Aguilera Lira to produce the single "Tierra querida."
 The song was released on June 17, 2022.